Hanro50/MSMC/README.md

 In that you must provide the set of functions a callback function as a variable.

 Also errors are sent to the update funtion that you provide similarly to the 2.1.x series of msmc.
+###### See the docs for the normal async versions of these functions for a better idea of what they do
 ```ts
 export declare function getCallback(): {
     authenticate: (callback: (r: result) => void, code: string, MStoken: token, updates?: (info: update) => void) => void